Montvydas/translatesubs/README.md

   <img src="translated_example.png">
 </p>

+Disclaimer: The tool relies on 3rd party tools such as `googletrans` and `google-trans-new`, thus if too many subtitles are translated at once, these tools will stop working, since Google will effectively ban the IP address and your translated subtitle will effectively show the original language instead.
+If this happens you have to wait a couple of days for this to start working again.
+IF you do not push the tool too much, say 1-2 translated movies per evening, it should be fine, it is fine for me.
+I am currently looking into using an alternative translation tool, where this could be fixed in some way.

 # Installation

 The package lives in PyPI, thus you can install it through pip.
 The tool is then accessible through terminal: